Ginger Snaps Baking Affairs

 This cake is extremely moist, has a soft-crumb, and is so tender and fluffy.
 Just one bite of this cake (have I mentioned there's cream cheese frosting involved?!) will have you back for seconds.

-Now, it's always good to have a few banana recipes on hand, especially when we don't feel like making another banana bread (if you do, though, here's my recipe for Banana Bread that only uses one banana).
-Along with my Strawberry Banana Bread, Banana Oatmeal Bars, or even these Banana Split Cupcakes, you'll now have the option to bake this amazing banana cake!
+Now, it's always good to have a few banana recipes on hand, especially when we don't feel like making another banana bread (if you do, though, here's my recipe for chocolate chip banana bread with one banana).

-a slice of banana cake on its side
+A slice of banana cake on its side.

-Why You'll Love This Banana Cake:
+Why You'll Love This Cake

 • The overripe bananas makes the cake sweet, tender, and moist.